-As of June 30, 2023 and 2022, the University's share of the total net pension assets associated with the defined-benefit pension plans administered by the DRS was \$430.3 million and \$1,133.9 million, respectively.
-The University's share of the total net pension liabilities was \$253.9 million and \$109.8 million, respectively.
-As of June 30, 2023 and 2022, the net pension liability associated with the defined benefit pension plan administered by the University was \$161.8 million and \$219.1 million, respectively.
-As of June 30, 2023 and 2022, assets held by the University to pay retiree benefits in connection with the pension plan administered by the University to pay retiree benefits in connection with the pension plan administered by the University were \$342.0 million and \$345.3 million, respectively.
+As of June 30, 2024, the University's share of the total net pension assets associated with the defined-benefit pension plans administered by the DRS was \$468.7 million.
+The University's share of the total net pension liabilities was \$207.7 million.
+As of June 30, 2024, the net pension liability associated with the defined benefit pension plan administered by the University was \$161.8 million.
+As of June 30, 2024, assets held by the University to pay retiree benefits in connection with the pension plan administered by the University were \$360.8 million.
 These assets are in addition to those now residing with the Washington State Investment Board.
-For the years ended June 30, 2023 and 2022, total pension expense (benefit) recorded by the University related to both the DRS and University plans was \$(58.1) million and \$(288.0) million, respectively.
+For the year ended June 30, 2024, total pension expense (benefit) recorded by the University related to both the DRS and University plans was \$(53.3) million.